0xVires/eth2_validator_watcher/README.md

 Inspired by Colin Daly https://github.com/cdaly333/eth2-balance-logger/blob/main/balance-logger.py

-Queries the the balances of your validators via beacon API and provides it to prometheus.
+Queries the balances of your validators via beacon API and provides it to prometheus.

 Setup:
 1) Install the prometheus_client library